callistorage/SBX_GenAI_GovLegacy_Learning/lessons/lesson-01-ai-fundamentals/README.md

 **Objective**: Understand where AI tools help and where human expertise remains essential.

+**Expected Learning**: You should discover that AI tools can provide general guidance but lack specific knowledge of your agency's security policies, current compliance requirements, and complex system integration patterns.

 ---

 ## Assessment and Reflection

 ### Practical Challenge
 **Time**: 15 minutes
+**Objective**: Demonstrate all four learning objectives in an integrated assessment

 Using your AI tool, take the provided legacy government system code sample (in `assessments/challenge-code.cob`) and:

-1. Generate comprehensive documentation
-2. Identify three potential improvements
-3. Explain how you would safely implement one improvement
+1. **Setup and Configuration (LO #1)**: Verify your AI tool is properly configured for government use
+2. **Documentation Generation (LO #2)**: Use effective prompting to generate comprehensive documentation
+3. **Technology Integration (LO #3)**: Identify how this COBOL code might integrate with Java and SQL components
-4. List three questions you would need to research beyond what the AI tool provided
+4. **Limitation Assessment (LO #4)**: List three questions you would need to research beyond what the AI tool provided

+**Success Criteria**:
+- Documentation includes business context and government considerations
+- Integration analysis considers multi-platform government architecture patterns
+- Limitation identification demonstrates realistic understanding of AI tool boundaries

 ### Reflective Analysis
 **Time**: 10 minutes